ObjectBoxPC/dwarves-days/README.md

 ## License

-This package is available under the MIT License.
+The package and site are available under the MIT License.
 Refer to `LICENSE.txt` for details.